henryjos/Battle-of-Neighborhoods/README.md

 The Slide Presentation for the project is: Chicago_Food_Deserts2.pdf

-NOTE: The last two maps do not show in the nbviewer; however, they are in the Report.
+The folium maps do not show in the source code repository; however, they are in NBViewer

 I have also included the files that were developed for this project.
 In case you want to reproduce it.

+The website for this repository is: https://henryjos.github.io/Battle-of-Neighborhoods/